sanity-io/sanity-plugin-asset-source-cloudinary/README.md

 Edit the config file found in `./config/asset-source-cloudinary.json` with your Cloudinary Cloud name and API key.

-You can find these in the Cloudinary console: https://cloudinary.com/console
+You can find these in the Cloudinary Console: https://cloudinary.com/console

 ## Developing on this module